Dark Cloud

 65 of Australia’s best photographers came together to share an image which speaks a thousand words to them about why more needs to be done to lower this figure, to offer hope and support those who need it most, whilst also reducing stigma around this

-How it made a difference:
+How it made a difference

 A number of well-known actors, musicians, comedians and media personalities also jumped on board to share their own images of hope.
 The campaign reached a total universe reach of 1.659 million and the 65,000 reasons platform is continuing to leverage reform and create ongoing discussions around suicide prevention.